thampiotr/alloy/extension/alloyflow/README.md

 # Alloy Flow Extension

-This is a WIP extension for integrating Alloy Flow with the OpenTelemetry Collector.
+This is a WIP extension for integrating Alloy Flow with the OpenTelemetry Collector runtime.